Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: CBDB-Net

 \subsection{The proposed Elastic Loss}

-~ In the Consecutive Batch DropBlock Module, it ouputs $m$ incomplete descriptors of one person image.
-In the training process, these incomplete descriptors inevitably contain many hard matching sample pairs for the same person or different persons.
-Recently, the batch hard triple loss~\cite{Alexander2017} introduces the hard sample mining strategy to effectively focus on the hard sample pairs in the training process.
-However, the hard sample mining strategy in the batch hard triple loss~\cite{Alexander2017} did not consider the two issues: (i) In the different training stage, the difficulty level of hard samples pairs are different; (ii) In each training stage, the difficulty level of hard samples pairs from variant ID person are also different.
-Thus, it is necessary to propose a novel loss function to dynamically focus on the hard sample pairs in the whole training process.

-Recently, Focal loss~\cite{Lin2017Focal} introduces the weight control item into the cross-entropy loss, which can dynamically adjust the weight of hard samples and easy samples in the training process.
-Inspired by the Focal loss, we also proposed a novel loss function to relieve the above two issues by revising the batch hard triple loss~\cite{Alexander2017}.
+~ The CBDBM ouputs $m$ incomplete descriptors $\varphi(x)_i \in \mathbb{R}^{512}, \emph{i} = 1,2,\cdots, m$ of one person image $x$.
+In the training process, these incomplete descriptors inevitably contain many hard matching sample pairs.
+Recently, the Batch Hard Triple (BHT) Loss~\cite{Alexander2017} introduced the hard sample mining strategy to effectively focus on the hard sample pairs in the training process.
+However, the hard sample mining strategy in the Batch Hard Triple Loss~\cite{Alexander2017} did not consider the two issues: \textbf{(a:)} in the different training stage, the difficulty level of hard samples pairs are different; \textbf{(b:)} in each training step or epoch, the difficulty level of hard samples pairs from variant ID person are also different.
+Recently, Focal Loss~\cite{Lin2017Focal} introduced the weight control item into the Cross-Entropy Loss, which can dynamically adjust the weight of hard samples and easy samples in the training process.
+Inspired by the Focal Loss~\cite{Lin2017Focal} and the Batch Hard Triple Loss~\cite{Alexander2017}, we propose a novel Elastic Loss to relieve the above two issues.